bollu/llvm-multidim-array-indexing-proposal/RFC.md

 # Introducing a new multidimensional array indexing intrinsic

+## The request for change: A new instruction, `multidim_array_index`.

+We propose the addition of a new instruction, called `multidim_array_index`.
+This will allow us to represent array indexing into an array `A[d1][d2][..][dk]` as `multidim_array_index A d1, d2, d3, ... dk` instead of flattening the information into `gep A, d1 * n1 + d2 * n2 + ... + dk * nk`.
+The former
+unflattened representation is advantageous for analysis and optimisation.
+It also allows us to represent array indexing semantics of languages such as Fortran and Chapel, which differs from that of C based array indexing.

 ## Motivating the need for a multi-dimensional array indexing intrinsic
 There are primarily one of two views of array indexing involving